Security & Compliance Basics

 except ClientError as e:

-raise RuntimeError(f"Secret resolution failed: {e}")
+raise RuntimeError(f"Secret resolution failed: {e}") from e

-db_password = pulumi.Output.secret(resolve_runtime_secret("prod/db-credentials")["resolved_value"])
+db_password = pulumi.Output.secret(resolve_runtime_secret("prod/db-credentials"))

-Enforcing encryption at rest and in transit for remote backends
+Enforcing Encryption at Rest and in Transit for Remote Backends

 Eliminate .env files from IaC repositories to prevent accidental commits.
 Inject credentials dynamically during stack evaluation using the resolver pattern above.
 Validate resolution via pytest fixtures that mock boto3 and assert non-null outputs.